Supporting Youth Mental Health at Summer Camp

 Not only will the campers get to go on these field trips but they’ll also have a blast at Crossroads Park, right next door to the YES Bellevue office, doing art projects, playing sports, and having daily group discussions.

 Only possible through community support

-YES will be able to offer the Highland Summer Camp, for the third year in a row, thanks to community support and local partnerships, and continue to support youth and families struggling with mental health and substance use challenges.
+YES and ICHS are able to offer the Highland Summer Camp, for the fourth year in a row, thanks to community support and local partnerships, that continue to support youth and families struggling with mental health and substance use challenges.

 Please consider making a gift today to provide children, youth, and families programs that support their mental health and recovery like the Highland Health Center Summer Camp.
 Thanks to donations like yours the Highland Summer Camp is free and available to students and families who otherwise wouldn’t be able to afford these opportunities.